-The goal of the assessment report is to achieve a maximum agreement between the wider ICANN community and the independent examiner as to which areas of the RSSAC work well and which may benefit from improvements.
+The goal of the assessment report is to achieve a maximum agreement between the wider ICANN community & the independent examiner as to which areas of the RSSAC work well and which may benefit from improvements.
 No recommendations are included in the assessment report.
 Recommendations will be included in the final report, expected for publication in July 2018.

 (Note: The executive summary will be translated into Arabic, Chinese, French, Russian and Spanish in due course.
 Translated versions of the executive summary will be posted here as soon as they are available.)

 An independent review of the RSSAC is mandated by ICANN’s Bylaws & is part of ICANN’s commitment to its own evolution & improvement, accountability & transparency.
 Interisle Consulting Group was selected to perform the review & began its work in September 2017.